 BNL has made significant investments in environmental protection programs over the past 30 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and remediating previously contaminated groundwater.
 The Laboratory will continue efforts to prevent new groundwater impacts and is vigilant in measuring and communicating its performance.

 During 2017, several Per- and Poly-fluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
-In response to these detections, in 2018 BNL conducted a search of available records to determine the source of the PFAS.
-As a result, BNL identified eight areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 through 2008.
-Groundwater characterization conducted in 2018 and 2019 confirmed the presence of PFAS in each of the eight areas.
-During 2021, BNL identified a ninth PFAS source area near dormitory Building 170, which had been used for firefighter training.
-In all nine foam release areas, perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) concentrations were found to exceed the 10 ng/L drinking water standards that were adopted for these chemicals by New York State in August 2020.
-The highest PFAS concentrations in groundwater are associated with firefighter training that occurred at the former firehouse (in operation from 1947-1985), the current firehouse, and the Building 170 areas.
-At the former firehouse area, the maximum PFOS and PFOA concentrations detected to date in the groundwater were 5,210 ng/L and 1,400 ng/L, respectively.
-At the current firehouse area, the maximum PFOS and PFOA concentrations detected to date were 12,440 ng/L and 602 ng/L, respectively.
-And near the Building 170 source area, the maximum PFOS and PFOA concentrations detected were 8.470 ng/L and 66 ng/L, respectively.
-During 2021, BNL began the construction of two groundwater treatment systems that will be used to remediate these high concentration PFAS plumes.
-It is anticipated that construction of the treatment systems will be completed by Fall 2022.
-In addition to PFAS, BNL has been characterizing the extent of 1,4-dioxane contamination in groundwater.
-It was used as a chemical stabilizer for the solvent 1.1.1-trichloroethane (TCA).
-BNL has confirmed the presence of 1,4-dioxane in several on-site and off-site areas that have been impacted by TCA contamination. with a maximum concentration of 23.9 μg/L in a Western South Boundary area monitoring well.
-In August 2020, New York State adopted a drinking water standard for 1,4-dioxane of 1.0 μg/L.
+Since that time, BNL identified nine areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 through 2008.
+Groundwater characterization confirmed the presence of PFAS in each of the nine areas.
+In each area, perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) concentrations were found to exceed the 10 ng/L drinking water standards that were adopted for these chemicals by New York State in August 2020.
+The highest PFAS concentrations in groundwater are associated with firefighter training that occurred at the Former Firehouse (in operation from 1947-1985), the Current Firehouse, and the Building 170 areas.
+At the Former Firehouse area, the maximum PFOS and PFOA concentrations detected to date in the groundwater were 5,210 ng/L and 1,400 ng/L, respectively.
+At the Current Firehouse area, the maximum PFOS and PFOA concentrations detected to date were 12,440 ng/L and 602 ng/L, respectively.
+And near the Building 170 source area, the maximum PFOS and PFOA concentrations detected were 8,470 ng/L and 66 ng/L, respectively.

+During 2022, BNL completed the construction of two groundwater treatment systems that will be used to remediate these high concentration PFAS plumes.
+BNL also installed 95 new monitoring wells that will be used to verify the effectiveness of the PFAS treatment systems.

+In addition to PFAS, since 2017, BNL has been characterizing the extent of 1,4-dioxane contamination in groundwater.
+1,4-Dioxane was used as a chemical stabilizer for the solvent 1,1,1-trichloroethane (TCA).
+BNL has confirmed the presence of 1,4-dioxane in several on-site and off-site areas that have been impacted by TCA contamination, with a maximum concentration of 23.9 μ g/L in a Western South Boundary area monitoring well.
+In August 2020, New York State adopted a drinking water standard for 1,4-dioxane of 1.0 μ g/L. Long-term characterization and remedial actions for PFOS, PFOA, and 1,4-dioxane will be conducted under the FFA as Operable Unit X.